 Support is vital for young entrepreneurs.
 You’ll be more productive if you delegate the work between the members of your team or partners.
-It will free up time to work on your writing assignments, test preparation, make presentations and other study obligations.
+It will free up time for you to work on your writing assignments, presentations, test preparation, and other study obligations.

-Work with those who can fill in the missing knowledge or skills.
-For example, if you have no idea about creating a marketing strategy, find a person who has.
+Work with those people who can fill in the missing gap of knowledge or skills.
+For example, if you don’t have an idea of how to creating a marketing strategy, find a person who has.

 9. Seek out a helpful mentor

-Running a business while still in college is a challenging staff.
-Fortunately, professors always have a good piece of advice for a student entrepreneur.
-And experienced businesspeople are willing to share some tips with a beginner rather than with an established competitor.
-All you need is to prepare concrete questions like what to mention in a letter to an investor or how to settle a budget properly.
+Running out a business while you’re still in college is challenging stuff.
+Fortunately, professors always give a good piece of advice for a student entrepreneur.
+And experienced business people are willing to share some tips with a beginner rather than with an established competitor.
+All you need to do is to prepare concrete questions like what you want to mention in a letter to an investor or how to settle a budget properly.

 10. Raise funds

-While starting a small business doesn’t require a large sum of money, it involves an initial investment to cover ongoing expenses before getting a profit.
+Starting a small business doesn’t require a large sum of money but it involves an initial investment to cover ongoing expenses before getting a profit.
 Find out how much start-up money you need.
 Then calculate how much it will take to run your business at least for a year.

-With a rough number in mind, choose the way to finance your business:
+With a rough estimate in mind, choose the way to finance your business:

 - Small business grants